Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Results

 Next, we compare the capabilities of our classifiers to the pre-existing techniques.
-We find that compared to PAMGuard Whistle and Moan detector~\cite{pamguard}, ROCCA~\cite{rocca}, and ANIMAL-SPOT~\cite{Bergler2022,orcaspot} the fine-tuned whisper is competetive across several held out test sets (Table~\ref{tab:held_out}).
+We find that compared to PAMGuard Whistle \& Moan detector + LDA~\cite{pamguard}, ROCCA~\cite{rocca}, and ANIMAL-SPOT~\cite{Bergler2022,orcaspot} the fine-tuned whisper is competitive across several held out test sets (Table~\ref{tab:held_out}).
 While Animal-Spot attains highest performance on the domain it is trained on, it is unsurprising that the whisper-model, fine-tuned with the most data generalizes well to in-domain and out-of-domain datasets.
-For some of the LDA, and ROCCA experiments, the computation was too inefficient to feasibly evaluate the datasets.
+As model capacity grows, and the number of trainable parameters increases, so did the AUROC on the held-out test sets.

 The whisper and ResNet models exceeded real-time detection (Table~\ref{tab:efficiency}).
-The whisper model was faster and more energy efficient during inference regardless of the hardware.
-On CPU, whisper required more RAM than Animal-Spot, but required less RAM and VRAM when conducted on GPU.
-In less than 1 day of consumer GPU processing, an entire year of 32 kHz PAM data can be processed.
+The whisper model was more energy efficient during inference regardless of the hardware.
+Animal-Spot and whisper-tiny were competitive in processing time on GPU.
+In 1 day of consumer GPU processing, almost an entire year of 32 kHz PAM data can be processed on a single GPU.